boudra/whistle/README.md

 end
 ```

+Check out the docs for `Whistle.Program` to see all the callbacks available and the different ways to render the view.

-Now all you need to do is add the router in your supervision tree, a router will spawn a dynamic Supervisor and Registry to keep track of all the program instances, you can run as many different routers as you want:
+All you need to do now is add the router in your supervision tree, a router will spawn a dynamic Supervisor and Registry to keep track of all the program instances, you can run as many different routers as you want:

 ```elixir
 # lib/my_app/application.ex